thycotic/dsv-docs/product/auth-general/authgcp/index.md

 The idea behind GCE Metadata authentication is to enable a GCE instance to gain access to DevOps Secrets Vault.

-In this example we assume you create a Linux Google Compute Instance and have the Google Compute Engine API enabled.
+In this example we assume you have created a Linux Google Compute Instance and have the Google Compute Engine API enabled.

 ![](./images/spacer.png)